Marble Cake

 How to make a simple marble cake:

-2. Beat together the eggs, oil and sugar until light and frothy - then mix in the vanilla
+- Combine Wet Ingredients: eggs, oil and sugar until light and frothy - followed by the vanilla.

-4. Mix 1 cup of vanilla batter with cocoa powder and remaining milk until combined - I stir them by hand - no need to use mixer
+- Make Chocolate Batter: Mix approx 1 -1 ½ cups of vanilla batter with cocoa powder and hot water until combined - I stir them by hand - no need to use mixer

 How to get Perfect marble swirls in your Marble Cake?